-- 8 Click outside the composite to lock it, if applicable. - 9 Repeat step 4 step 8 until you have configured all UMDs that are to display dynamic text and tally status when this layout is loaded on the monitor wall. - 10 On the File menu, click Save. - 11 If you are working in offline mode, then you must export the database to your multiviewer: on the Configure menu, point to Database, and then click Export.
+- 8 Click outside the composite to lock it, if applicable. - 9 Repeat step 4 step 8 until you have configured all UMDs that are to display dynamic text and tally status when this layout is loaded on the monitor wall. - 10 On the File menu, click Save. - 11 If you have been working in offline mode, then export the database to your multiviewer (see Exporting a Database on page 77).